 - Gel filled tablets, such as fish oil tablets

-If you want to take duty free items in your carry-on baggage, they must be:
+If you want to take duty free items in your carry-on baggage:

-- in the sealed tamper-evident bag provided when you bought them
+- Items must be in the sealed tamper-evident bag provided when you bought them

-- kept with the relevant proof of purchase.
+- Items must be kept with the relevant proof of purchase.

 Buying duty free items at an airport in Australia